 导航

-Acta Aeronautica et Astronautica Sinica
+Acta Aeronautica et Astronautica Sinica ›› 2025, Vol. 46 ›› Issue (2): 130681.doi: 10.7527/S1000-6893.2024.30681

 Effects of sideslip angle on shock wave interference structure of V-shaped blunt leading edge

-• Received:2024-05-15 Revised:2024-06-18 Online:2024-06-20 Published:2024-06-20
+• Received:2024-05-15 Revised:2024-06-04 Accepted:2024-06-18 Online:2024-06-30 Published:2024-06-20

-Key words: Inlet, shock wave interference, sideslip angle, shock wave reflection, aerodynamic heating
+Key words: inlet, shock wave interference, sideslip angle, shock wave reflection, aerodynamic heating

 CLC Number: